 3. Caldo verde

-Soup is served at most meals in Portugal – fish soups, bread soups, cold tomato soups – but caldo verde is the most famous soup in Portugal.
-Caldo verde originated from the Minho province of northern Portugal and is a heart-warming green soup traditionally made with just five ingredients: mashed potato, onion, kale (a type of cabbage), olive oil and a sausage, like chouriço, salpicão or tora (blood sausage).
-It’s eaten with broa, a type of Portuguese corn bread.
+Caldo verde came from the Minho Province of northern Portugal.
+It’s a heart-warming green soup traditionally consisting of just five ingredients: potato, onion, kale, and olive oil, as well as a sausage, like chouriço, salpicão or tora (a blood sausage).
+Eat it with broa, a type of Portuguese cornbread.

 Make it yourself

-- Here’s a recipe for classic caldo verde in English (image below taken from recipe video).
+- Here’s a recipe for classic caldo verde.

-- Practise your language skills with this recipe for caldo verde in Portuguese.
+- Practice your Portuguese language skills with this recipe for caldo verde.

 4. Cataplana de Marisco

-Cataplana de Marisco, a fish or seafood stew, takes its name from the clam-shape copper pot called a cataplana in which it’s cooked.
-The Moors from north Africa introduced the dish to Portugal back in the 8th century and the dish is now considered a classic dish of the Algarve.
-While ingredients vary from region to region, the dish always includes white fish, seafood, red peppers, onions and little chilli.
-This is all put into the cataplana and the lid closed firmly down before cooking so that the food inside is steamed to delicious perfection.
-Eat it with crusty bread, rice or chips (fries).
+Although ingredients vary from region to region, the dish always includes white fish, shellfish, red peppers, onions, and a little chili.
+This is all put into the cataplana and the lid closed firmly down before cooking.
+The food then steams inside of the cataplana to delicious perfection.
+Eat it with crusty bread, rice, or fries.

 Make your own